 Although the magnitude of $M$ depends on the geometrical confinement, for a swimmer in a spherical container, it can be estimated from Eq. \eqref{eq:Msphere1} as $M\sim a^2 X /L_W^3\ll 1$, indicating that the noise term is dominant.

 Notably, Sancho et al. \cite{Sancho1982} also suggested using the Stratonovich product for the drag force, as in the left-hand side of Eq. \eqref{eq:App11}.
-However, they suggested using the It\^o product in the stochastic part of Eq. \eqref{eq:App11} based on physical reasoning.
-Nonetheless, this difference in interpretations only affects the prefactor of the drift velocity, and the estimate argued in this appendix remains unchanged.
+However, based on physical reasoning, they suggested using the It\^o product in the stochastic part of Eq. \eqref{eq:App11}.
+Nonetheless, this difference in interpretation only affects the prefactor of the drift velocity; the estimate argued in this appendix remains unchanged.

-In summary, in our asymptotic regime, the drift terms are negligible, and thus, we arrive at our equation of motion \eqref{eq:EOM}.
+In summary, in our asymptotic regime, the drift terms are negligible; thus, we arrive at our equation of motion \eqref{eq:EOM}.